jonsth131/ctf.support/content/reverse-engineering/decompilers.md

 For later Python versions unsupported by previous tools, [Decompyle++](https://github.com/zrax/pycdc) can be used.

 To extract bundled executables built by PyInstaller, [pyinstxtractor](https://github.com/extremecoders-re/pyinstxtractor) can be used.

+## Flash
+To decompile Flash applications, [JPEXS Decompiler](https://github.com/jindrapetrik/jpexs-decompiler) can be used.